guilhermeneugenio/food-app-fe/README.md

-# food-app
+# food-app-fe
 ## Usage
 1 - Create new dir called "food-app"

-2 - Enter dir and pull this repo
+2 - Enter dir and clone this repo

+3 - Also, clone this repo https://github.com/mleitao27/food-app-be.git

-3 - In the "food-app" dir create the following docker-compose.yml file
+4 - In the "food-app" dir create the following docker-compose.yml file
 ```
 version: '3.1'
 services: